The Best Companies to Work for in Canada |

 Katie ThibeaultCognition+

 “We’ve just been seeing a lot of success recently.
-So, we’ve added new clients, which we hadn’t done many years previously, as we were on a trend of mostly losing clients,” explains HR manager, Katie Thibeault.
+So, we’ve added new clients, which we hadn’t done many years previously,” explains HR manager, Katie Thibeault.
 “We want people who are hungry to learn about new things and want to be part of something bigger.”

 Peel Mutual Insurance Company